Sarah Clemmons devotes her practice to assisting clients recover the monies that are due to them.

 - New Horizon Family Health Services, Board Member, Chair (2020-Present)

-- Upcountry History Museum, Board Member, Vice Chair (2020-Present), former Secretary
+- Upcountry History Museum, Board Member, former Vice Chair and former Secretary

 - South Carolina Chapter of the Health Care Financial Management Association

 - Pendleton Place for Children and Families, Board Member (2006-2012)